LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

 The rally extends to European peers, with Hermès, Kering, and Richemont rising by about 5 to 7%.
 The post-Covid normalization makes the industry sensitive to currencies and tourism.
 The Chinese signal, combined with the United States, indicates a stabilization of the cycle.
 A cyclical but asymmetrical sector, attracted by its leaders.

-China, United States, Europe: The Regional Pendulum
+China, United States, Europe: The Regional Balance

 LVMH (group profile): https://fr.wikipedia.org/wiki/LVMH